avocado-framework/avocado/man/avocado.rst

                             are allowed to execute.
 Values <= zero means "no timeout".
 You can also use suffixes, like: s (seconds), m (minutes), h (hours).
-      --failfast {on,off}   Enable or disable the job interruption on first failed test.
+      --failfast            Enable the job interruption on first failed test. test.
       --keep-tmp            Keep job temporary files (useful for avocado debugging).